nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list task
 2. TaskManager shows a list of task
-3. User requests to edit a specific field of the task
+3. User requests to edit a task
-4. TaskManager edits the field
+4. TaskManager brings task to the center of the window and asks user which field they would like to edit
+5. User requests to edit a specific field eg. "Edit Title"
+6. TaskManager returns the title to the command line for editing and asks user to edit the title
+7. User edits title
+8. TaskManager edits title accordingly and asks user to exit edit or continue editing by typing "edit title" again
+9. User exits edit
+10. TaskManager returns back to list

 **Extensions**